 Indoor Growing – Cons

-Although indoor lighting normally helps you grow aesthetically beautiful flowers with high THC percentages, no light system is a match for the power of the sun.
-For reference, the sun produces enough energy to power 2,880 trillion light bulbs.
-It also hits our planet with 35,000 times the amount of energy required by those of us who use electricity on Earth!
+It’s true; indoor lighting can help you grow aesthetically beautiful flowers with high THC percentages.
+However, no lighting system is a match for the power of the sun.
+The sun produces enough energy to power 2,880 trillion light bulbs.
+It also provides our planet with 35,000 times the amount of energy required by those of us who use electricity on Earth!

 Outdoor Growing – Pros